 Why We Like It – Asus MG279Q

 The Asus MG279Q sits in the middle of the range between the high and low tier gaming monitors.
 Despite its price, it punches above its weight in terms of features with high screen resolution, quick refresh times, and great picture quality.
+Also, you may want to check out this review on Acer releases their S1 Series LCD monitors.

 Despite sitting below the ROG Swift range, the Asus MG279Q monitor still has enough gaming performance for most players.
 The IPS display has a large 2560 x 1440 resolution and amazing 100,000,00:1 contrast ratio.
 The fast refresh rate of 144Hz and quick response time of 4m/s ensures excellent image quality.
 One of the drawbacks we found in our Asus MG279Q review is that the Freesync adaptive sync only works at 60Hz.
 Despite this, it still does a great job of reducing screen tearing.
 If you need a G-sync compatible screen the Acer Predator XB271HU is worth a look.
+And if you’re on the market for a video and sound transmitter, have a look at our ultra-fast 60GHz wireless 4K UHD transmitter-receiver review.

 Compared to many of the best gaming monitors the MG279Q has a very ordinary design.
 It comes standard with one DisplayPort 1.2, two USB ports, and two HDMI ports.
 It also has small speakers which will hardly be used.
 On the inside, it comes with four different blue light filter settings and Asus Gamevisual Technology.
 The 27-inch screen should be enough to get the best gaming experience, but if you need something bigger, the BenQ XR3501 is an awesome alternative.